sasetz/dotfiles/README.md

 `./configurations` directory.
 You can simply copy an existing one and change the variables at the beginning to the desired application's name.

+`list` will list all available configurations in the repository

+`create` can be used to add new configurations, copying the default `.config` folder and using the universal script in it.
+Please, double check if you are copying the right folders of the config, and remember that you can always rewrite the default script so that it ignores some of the files, for example.